 Participate in training, service, and continuing education activities with the year-end goal of being able to provide services across a range of activities and with a frequency and quality appropriate to that of a staff psychologist.

 Throughout the year, the interns receive two hours of weekly individual supervision.
-In addition, interns receive supervision for group therapy, supervision for the provision of supervision to the CAPS’ trainees, supervision during case conference, and secondary supervision in an intern’s area of concentration.
-During these meetings, interns will be given informal verbal feedback on their performance.
+In addition, interns receive supervision for group therapy, supervision for the provision of supervision to the CAPS’ trainees, supervision during case conference, and secondary supervision in the intern’s area of concentration.
+During these meetings, interns will be given informal, verbal feedback on their performance.

 Overview of Intern Performance Evaluation and Feedback